fbpx

 • People in high-risk professions, such as wildlife rehabilitators, veterinarians and animal control officers can receive pre-exposure vaccinations to protect themselves against the virus.

-How dangerous is Rabies?
+How dangerous is rabies?

 Once the clinical signs of rabies appear, the disease is nearly always fatal – resulting in death for both animals and humans who have contracted it.
 There is no cure for rabies.

-How can I protect myself and pets against Rabies?HSBV Rabies Vaccine Did You Know Graphic
+How can I protect myself and pets against rabies?HSBV Rabies Vaccine Did You Know Graphic

 • Rabies can be prevented – and vaccines can protect your pets!